Written by: on January 12, 2024

 September 16th – Dame Stephanie Shirley Birthday – Dame Stephanie Shirley is a British technologist who founded the software company ‘Freelance Programmers’.
 Her team worked on programming the Concorde’s black box flight recorder.

 September 20th – Dorothy Vaughan Birthday – Dorothy Vaughan was an African-American mathematician and human-computer who worked for NASA.
-Dorothy was portrayed by Octavia Spencer in the Hidden Figures Movie.
+Octavia Spencer portrayed Dorothy in the Hidden Figures Movie.

 October 11th – Eleanor Roosevelt Birthday & International Day of the Girl – Eleanor Roosevelt chaired the committee that approved the UN Declaration of Human Rights.
 She was the only woman on the committee.
 International Day of the Girl aims to highlight and address the needs of girls across the globe whilst promoting girls empowerment.
 Read more.